merlinnZali/ang-base-my-app-docker/README.md

 At this point we can try to commit the package json git add . git commit -m "add prettier and husky"
+We may have an error related to the that: the files in the src directory were not formatted

+Running git hooks only on staged files using lint-staged:
+  "lint-staged": {
+        "src/**/*.{ts,css,scss,html}": [
+            "npm run prettier:check"
+        ]
+    },
+    "husky": {
+        "hooks": {
+            "pre-commit": "lint-staged"
+       }
+    }

+Running tests on pre-push git hook

+  "lint-staged": {
+    "src/**/*.{ts,css,scss,html}": [
+        "npm run prettier:check"
+    ]
+  },
+  "husky": {
+      "hooks": {
+          "pre-commit": "lint-staged",
+          "pre-push": "npm run test"
+    }
+  },